 The Texas Academic Performance Report (TAPR)

 The TAPR report contains the current performance on the TAPR indicators for Schertz-Cibolo-Universal City ISD and each campus in the District.
-The most recent full report (for the 2018-2019 school year) is accessible in PDF format via the links below.
+The most recent full report is accessible in PDF format via the links below.
 Reports for the prior year are available at TEA Performance Reporting.

 The Texas Education Agency awards an accreditation status to each public school district and charter school.
 The accreditation status is based on the academic accountability rating and financial ratings from the Financial Integrity Rating System of Texas.
 A district or charter must be accredited by the state to operate as a public school, and Schertz-Cibolo-Universal City ISD earned full accreditation status.